 The vig, shortened form of "vigorish", is also known as the "cut", the "margin", or the "juice".
 In simple terms, the vig is the commission a bookmaker charges on each bet.
 The vig isn't a fixed amount either – it can vary from event to event, from pick to pick within an event, and even on the same pick at two different points in time.

-Rather, the idea is to keep all the picks in a bet equally attractive to avoid imbalances.
+Rather, the idea is to make all bets equally attractive to avoid imbalances.
 Lowering the return on a likely outcome while raising it on an unlikely one lures players into spreading their wagers equally between the two.

 The biggest risk for bookmakers is to have a sizable imbalance between the total amounts staked on the possible outcomes, with most of the money pouring in into a single pick.
 When this is the case, the bookmaker stands to lose a substantial amount of money if the pick is correct.

-Setting odds correctly requires extensive expertise and knowledge of maths, statistics, and of the sport in question.
+Setting odds correctly requires extensive expertise and knowledge of math, statistics, and of the sport in question.
 It also requires constant access to up-to-date information, as any event can dramatically change the likelihood of an outcome: say that a star player gets injured in training just before the match – the chances of his team winning are bound to diminish.
-Without direct access to this kind of data and the skills required to analyse it, the best option is to rely on third-party odds.
+Without direct access to this kind of data and the skills required to analyze it, the best option is to rely on third-party odds.

 The online sportsbook platform

 High-quality platform software is essential.
 This can be developed in-house from scratch, but it's also possible to get a head start by purchasing a third-party solution.